 It is possible to delay or prevent the development of type 2 diabetes.
 Understand your risk and take action to keep your fasting blood glucose less than 100 mg/dl.
-It is also important to keep your systolic blood pressure below 120 mmHg (in people with diabetes, a systolic blood pressure of 130 mmHg is the goal) and your LDL cholesterol less than 100 mg/dl.
+It is also important to work with a health care provider to maintain your individual blood pressure goal (in people with diabetes, a systolic blood pressure of 140 mmHg is the goal) and your LDL cholesterol less than 100 mg/dl.